Leo-IP/WarehouseInventorySystem/README.md

 Daily
 ---
 28/05/2020\
+Completed
-Completed: Able to store product data via csv file consumption
+1. Able to store product data via csv file consumption

 What I have learnt:
 1.

 29/05/2020\
+Completed
-Completed: Able to store quantities of such products in different locations via csv file consumption.\
+1. Able to store quantities of such products in different locations via csv file consumption.\
-           UI to show inventory level of given product code
+2. UI to show inventory level of given product code

 30/05/2020\
+Completed
-Completed: Able to transfer inventory from one location to another given amount of quantity and product code via UI
+1. Able to transfer inventory from one location to another given amount of quantity and product code via UI